agratapatel/agratapatel/README.md

 Hey I'm Agrata

 I'm a product designer and maker living in Raipur, India.
 Currently, I'm designing commerce tools at Atlassian.
+Previously I internet at Samsung Design and did HCI undergrad from IIT Guwahati.
 Let's get to know each other.

 [@b0urnvita on Twitter &rarr;](https://twitter.com/b0urnvita) </br>
 [VSCO for my photographs &rarr;](https://vsco.co/agratapatel) </br>

+I once kinda made a whole website which will let graduating seniors passtheir stuff to  juniors and that was called Signing off.
+Thought it was pretty cool initiative!
+[See it here &rarr;](signingoff.webflow.io)

 <!--